 Dr. Niaz Ahmed has received his Ph.D. degree from Missouri University of Science and Technology, Rolla, USA, in 2017 where he worked in the field of underwater wireless communication and developed low power wireless sensor nodes.
 Dr. Niaz is one of the pioneers in the field of Magneto Inductive communication.
-He has published articles in reputed and prestigious journals and international conferences and is also author of a boot titled as "Underwater Communication and Networks".
+He has published articles in reputable and prestigious journals and presented at international conferences.
+He is also the author of a book titled 'Underwater Communication and Networks.
 He is currently working as an Associate Professor in FAST university.
 His research interests include embedded systems, wireless communication, underwater wireless sensor network, and magneto-inductive communication systems.

 Dr. Jamarosliza binti Jamaluddin is a senior lecturer in the Department of Chemical Engineering, Faculty of Chemical & Energy Engineering, Universiti Teknologi Malaysia (UTM).
 She is one of the Research Associate in UTM Biopolymer Research Group, where this research group focusses on the natural fibre, natural rubber, coating and adhesive, hydrogel, and nanocellulose.
 Dr Jamarosliza received her bachelor (Chemical-Polymer Engineering) from Universiti Teknologi Malaysia in 2001 and M.SC. in Polymer Chemistry from Universiti Putra Malaysia in 2006.
 After completing her master's degree, she pursued her PhD studies at Dongguk University, South Korea in 2009.
 Due to her passion in material science, particularly in the polymer area, her main research area is focused on the polymer adhesive and coating, UV LED technology and photopolymerization, bioplastic and modification of natural fibre.
 Currently, she has authored or co-authored more than 30 indexed publications, 5 non-indexed publications, 3 book chapters, a patent and a trade secret.
 In her research field, Dr. Jamarosliza is actively contribute to the projects of several research grant schemes including fundamental, exploratory, and prototype research grant schemes, as well as research university grants.
 Furthermore, she is truly active in collaborating with industrial companies and government agencies as a project leader and project member.